Swingwing777/buster-maths-quiz/README.md

 Quizmaster uses the following technologies:

-* [Angular] - A framework for building native apps using React.
+* [Angular] - A framework to build apps for any deployment target.
+For web, mobile web, native mobile and native desktop.
 * [Node.js] - A JavaScript runtime built on Chrome's V8 JavaScript engine.
 * [npm] - Build Amazing Things.
 * [angular-cli-pages] - Angular deployment tool.
 Deploys Angular app to GitHub pages directly from the Angular CLI.